telerik/document-processing-docs/libraries/radspreadstreamprocessing/features/page-setup-exportedr.md

 {{endregion}}

->IWorksheetViewExporter inherits from [IDisposable](https://msdn.microsoft.com/en-us/library/system.idisposable(v=vs.110).aspx).
+>IPageSetupExporter inherits from [IDisposable](https://msdn.microsoft.com/en-us/library/system.idisposable(v=vs.110).aspx).
 Make sure the object is disposed when you are done with it.
 Otherwise, the content won't be written in the exported file.
 The best way to ensure this is handled properly is to wrap it in a *using* statement.